Glass Murano Sculpture Loredano Rosin

 Authenticity

-For antique paintings, we draw on the expertise of internationally recognized experts with CECOA qualification (Expert agréé de la Chambre Européenne des Experts-conseil en œuvre d'Art).
+Regarding ancient paintings, we rely on expert assessments issued by internationally recognized specialists with a C.E.C.O.A. qualification (Expert agréé de la Chambre Européenne des Experts-conseil en œuvre d’Art).

-Sabrina Egidi has been active in the antiques world since the 1980s; reliability, competence, and professionalism have always been her hallmarks.
+Sabrina Egidi has been active in the antique world since the 1980s; integrity, expertise, and professionalism have always been the hallmarks of her work.